reeynier/reeynier.github.io/_posts/2020-11-14-stream-of-characters.md

 similar: [ Trie ]
 featured: false
 hidden: false
-excerpt: Implement the StreamChecker class as follows.
+excerpt: LeetCode 1032.
+Implement the StreamChecker class as follows.
 Constructor, initialize the data structure with the given words.
 ---

 <br />

 ## Description

+LeetCode Problem 1032.
 Implement the **StreamChecker** class as follows.
 * **StreamChecker(words)**: Constructor, initialize the data structure with the given words.
 * **query(letter)**: returns true if and only if for some k >= 1, the last k characters queried (in order from oldest to newest, including this letter just queried) spell one of the words in the given list.